M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Searching.md

 These latter two methods return instances of [ObjVerEx]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/ObjVerEx).
 This class is new to the Vault Application Framework and facilitates working with objects, combining both information typically held within [ObjectVersion](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~ObjectVersion.html) and the object's [PropertyValues](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~PropertyValues.html).

-<p class="note">Using the FindEx method loses the score/ranking information held within the standard [ObjectSearchResults](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~ObjectSearchResults.html).
+<p class="note">Using the FindEx method loses the score/ranking information held within the standard <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~ObjectSearchResults.html">ObjectSearchResults</a>.
 This is only available by calling Find.</p>